-Ben Duncan, Kearns & West, then opened the space for participants to elaborate on anything written on the Miro board, or any additional recommendations or thoughts on how to improve communication.
+Ben Duncan, Kearns & West, then opened the space for participants to elaborate on anything written on the Miro board or any additional recommendations or thoughts on how to improve communication.
 Participants raised "meet and greets" as a great opportunity to increase relationships and communication between small businesses and the Department.
-Another participant stressed that having requirements around disadvantaged business enterprises (DBEs) working on contracts with larger firms could help break down the initial barriers to being awarded a federal contract.
-Lastly, many participants felt that Native American contractors are overlooked throughout the contracting process, and to create and sustain relationships between the Department and this community, intentional communication channels need to be established.
+Participants stressed the importance of enforcing the Buy Indian Act and urged the Department to increase transparency and communication around contracting choices.
+One participant raised the issue that communication is unlikely to make a difference if small businesses do not have the resources needed to apply for contracting opportunities.
+Also, several participants agreed that they did not understand why their bids were rejected and pointed to a lack of transparency and feedback throughout the process.